kaisercrazy/auto-attachments/Readme.md

 **How i change file list type to multi-column (or reverse)**<br /> Go to Auto Attachments => Misc.
 Settings and if you want to use multi-column list set yes "List view of Files" (default No).

+**How i create shortcodes **<br />
+Go to Posts (or Pages) -> Create New (or Edit).
+You will see a new button with a paperclip.
+Press this button and follow the instruction.

 ## Screenshots

 ![Çalışır Halde Görünüm / The Plugin area](http://s.wordpress.org/extend/plugins/auto-attachments/screenshot-1.png?r=662447)
 ![Yönetim Paneli / Admin Area] (http://s.wordpress.org/extend/plugins/auto-attachments/screenshot-3.png?r=662447)

 ## Changelog

+### Version 0.7
+* Tested with WordPress 3.5.1.
+Working!
+* Admin area jQuery UI upgraded
+* Admin area jQuery Uı theme changed
+* Shortcode Panel Added
+* Shortcodes added for Images, Files, Audio files and Videos
+* Image size rebuilder code cleaned and changed some litte code
+* Some jQuery code changed
+* Tested with 3.5.1 & new shortcode panel.
+Working

 ### Version 0.6.7.1
 * Bugfix for Open file in new window area (Thanks Matt!)